Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Particle approximations of the score vector and observed information matrix

 Note the inclusion of $h^2V_t$ in this estimate.
 This term is important as it corrects for the fact that shrinking the values of $\alpha_t$ towards $S_t$ at each iteration will reduce the variability in these values.
-Without this correction we would overestimate the observed information.
+Without this correction the observed information would be overestimated.
 Details of this approach are summarised in Algorithm \ref{alg6}.

-Algorithm \ref{alg6} can be viewed as a generalisation of the $\mathcal{O}(N)$ algorithm given by \cite{Poyiadjis2011}.
+Our new $\mathcal{O}(N)$ algorithm can be viewed as a generalisation of the \cite{Poyiadjis2011} algorithm.
 Setting $\lambda=1$ in Algorithm \ref{alg6} gives the Poyiadjis algorithm.
 However, this algorithm, as illustrated in Section \ref{sec:comp-appr} and proved by \cite{Poyiadjis2011}, has a quadratically increasing variance in $t$.
-As a result \cite{Poyiadjis2011} introduce an alternative algorithm whose computational cost is quadratic in the number of particles, but which has better Monte Carlo properties. \cite{DelMoral2011} show that this alternative approach, under standard mixing assumptions, produces estimates of the score with an asymptotic variance that increases only linearly with time.
+As a result, \cite{Poyiadjis2011} introduce an alternative algorithm whose computational cost is quadratic in the number of particles, but which has better Monte Carlo properties. \cite{DelMoral2010} and \cite{douc2011} show that this alternative approach, under standard mixing assumptions, produces estimates of the score with an asymptotic variance that increases only linearly with time.